mjun0812/mjun0812.github.io/src/content/posts_en/2025-06-15-python-template.md

 uv run ruff check --fix . # Lint & Fix it
 ```

-Using the `--fix` option with `ruff check` will fix Lint Errors as much as possible.
+Using the `--fix` option with `ruff check` will fix lint errors as much as possible.
-To configure Format and Lint settings with Ruff, edit `pyproject.toml` as follows:
+To configure formatting and linting settings with Ruff, edit `pyproject.toml` as follows:

 ```toml
 [tool.ruff]